Where To Go Family Winter Fruit-Picking Near Sydney

-Time spent in the fresh air, no iPads, family-bonding, and re-connecting with nature- just some of the awesome benefits that a day of fruit-picking with the family offers.
-Although the kiddie favourites such as mangoes and strawberries and the like are out of season, there's still plenty of tantalising sweet stuff to be harvested by hand.
+Time spent in the fresh air, reconnecting with nature, no iPads and quality bonding with loved ones are just some of the awesome benefits that a day of fruit-picking with the family offers.
+Although the kiddie favourites (such as mangoes and strawberries) are out of season, there's still plenty of tantalising sweet stuff to be harvested by hand.

-The winter fruit-picking season lasts from June-August, with citrus fruits taking the limelight (pardon the pun).
-Here are our top picks for farms, a short drive from Sydney, to head to whilst the weather is chilly.
+The winter fruit-picking season generally runs from June to August, with citrus fruits taking the limelight (pardon the pun).
+Here are our top picks for farms a short drive from Sydney to head to while the weather is chilly.

-Ford's Farm is just a 90-minute drive north-west of Sydney, and is a pick-your-own citrus farm which specialises in MANDARINS.
-Ford's Farm is an utterly tranquil place to fruit pick- it is bound by the Hawkesbury River and the Marra Marra National Park.
-There is a $5 entry fee per car, and after that, only a $2 charge per kilogram of fruit that you pick!
-At Ford's you can feed the friendly local sheep, buy some of their homemade jams, chutneys and honeys, bring your own family picnic to make the most of the serene surrounds, and of course, hand-pick seedless Satsuma mandarins, Imperial mandarins, Hickson and Emperor Mandarins, as well as LEMONS, LIMES, CUMQUATS, ORANGES, and KAFFIR LIMES when they are in season.
-Their winter season is set to begin at the end of May 2017 and finish up when all the fruit has been picked, which usually takes about 6 weeks.
-They are open every Saturday and Sunday from 10am-4pm.
+Ford's Farm is just a 90-minute drive north-west of Sydney and is a pick-your-own citrus farm specialising in MANDARINS.
+It's an utterly tranquil place to pick fruit, bound by the Hawkesbury River and the Marra Marra National Park.
+There is a $6 entry fee per car and $15 charge per bucket of fruit that you pick!
+At Ford's you can feed the friendly local sheep, buy some of their homemade jams, chutneys and honey, bring your own family picnic to make the most of the serene surrounds and, of course, hand-pick seedless Satsuma mandarins, Imperial mandarins, Hickson and Emperor Mandarins, as well as LEMONS, LIMES, CUMQUATS, ORANGES and KAFFIR LIMES when they are in season.

-We just love Canoelands Orchard, and luckily, they don't go into hibernation over the winter months.
-Just a one-hour drive north-west of Sydney, they are currently offering pick-your-own TOMATOES, set to run until early July.
-They are open on weekends, and on weekdays by appointment only.
-Entry costs $5 per adult and $3 per child with under 5s entering for free, and $6 per kilogram of tomatoes after that. ellaslist spent a day at Canoelands, read about our adventures here.
+We just love Canoelands Orchard and, luckily, they don't go into hibernation over the winter months.
+Just a one-hour drive north-west of Sydney, they offer pick-your-own TOMATOES, LEMONS and MANDARINS, PLUS EGGPLANTS later in the season.
+Entry costs $5 per adult and $3 per child with under 5s FREE.
+A family pass (2 adults and 2 or more children) is $16 and you pay for everything you pick at $6/kg.